Month by Month

 July

-Peak summer heat and crowds
+Peak summer heat and tourist influx

 August